Maytag Clothes Dryer Maintenance Guide

 Step-by-Step DIY Guide

-Step 4: Clean the dryer drum and wipe moisture sensors (every 1–3 months)
+Step 4: Clean the dryer drum and door seal

-Step 5: Inspect and secure the vent hose and connections (annually)
+Step 5: Inspect and clean the vent hose

 When to Call a Pro